canadacow/starflight-reverse/README.md

   </tr>
 </table>

+## State of the Build ##

+To switch live between the Rotoscoped and classic EGA output, press F1.
+Once in EGA output, F2 will switch between the EGA and dithered CGA/RGB palette.

+The whole game is playable as all of Starflight with both the FORTH code and assembly is fully emulated.

+Known issues with emulation:

+1. On any communications encounter with aliens, on terminating communications your hull will be destroyed and the health of your ship critical.
+This appears to be due to corruption happening between overlay loads.
+This, is in many respects, game breaking and will absolutely need to be addressed independent of rotoscoping.
+2. FONT3 doesn't render correctly in emulated modes (haven't found the 9x font table in memory.)
+3. Clipped of nebula doesn't work in the Starmap.
+4. Technically a 0th issue.
+As checked in, for expediency and testing purposes, you start with 1,000,000 credits and have infinite money.
+Fuel is never burned during hyperspace travel.

+## Building ##

+In theory I have it building on Windows and Linux x64 by way of CMake/Vcpkg.
+I'm working quickly with to get a whole idea of what needs to be done functionality-wise so I strongly suspect the build is broken for a multitude of reasons at the moment.
+You will almost certainly have the most luck with Windows x64 and Visual Studio 2022 Community Edition.

 ## What is Starflight and what is this project about? ##

 For complete background on this project see the original [here](https://github.com/s-macke/starflight-reverse#readme).